ajkristanto/cse15l-lab-reports/lab-report-4-week-8.md

 ![S3-Rev-Result](snip3-test-rev-r.png)

 It also didn't pass because the assertEquals was not equal.
-This code seemed to have stopped running after it read that there was a closed bracket within the link.
-This is because it didn't consider example.com as a result.

 To fix my code, I believe that there is something crucially wrong with one of my if statements because of the indexOutOfBounds error.
 Hence to fix the error,